 And, teachers tell us they need and want more professional learning experiences to be able to use technology more effectively.
 In fact, via Speak Up, more than half identified more of this type of professional development as their #1 need last year.

-While teachers are using more digital content than ever before and have greater access to digital tools including mobile devices in their classroom than ever before, there still is a gap between usage and effectiveness.
+While teachers are using more digital content than ever before and have greater access to digital tools including mobile devices in their classroom, there still is a gap between usage and effectiveness.
 Driving that gap is teachers’ lack of confidence or comfort with using many digital tools.
 For example, only 23 percent of teachers say they are very comfortable integrating mobile devices into instruction with their students.
 Yet, 82 percent of teachers say their students have regular access to mobile devices to use for learning in their classroom.
 (See more insights into professional learning from Speak Up 2017.)

-This new Snapshot tool allows administrators to learn more from their teachers about their preferences and interests in professional learning experiences to support more effective use of technology.
+This Snapshot tool allows administrators to learn more from their teachers about their preferences and interests in professional learning experiences to support more effective use of technology.

 District or school leaders should register to use the Teacher Professional Learning Snapshot to: